okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/okta-account-management-policy/main/index.md

 ### User experience

 Users must be on a managed device, inside a trusted network zone, and demonstrate low risk behavior before they enroll the designated phishing-resistant authenticator.
-If they don't meet all of these requirements, they're denied enrollment.
-That means that they also can't access any apps with phishing-resistant authentication policies.
+If they don't meet these requirements, all fields in their profile settings are read-only, including the Reset, Update, and Remove options for their existing security methods.
+The phishing-resistant authenticators that they haven't enrolled are hidden, which means that they can't access any apps with phishing-resistant authentication policies.

 This rule also applies to authenticator unenrollment, and users can lock themselves out if they unenroll too many authenticators.
 Encourage users to always maintain one phishing-resistant authenticator.